 - Identifying nutritional and other components of breast milk that might be lacking and creating and evaluating strategies to ensure that infants receive these components in various settings

 - Understanding the effects of diseases such as malaria, and of chronic conditions such as HIV/AIDS, on breast milk, breastfeeding practices, and treatments for diseases

 - Collaborating with agencies and organizations to raise awareness of the scientific evidence that underlies breastfeeding recommendations

-The Institute also supports efforts to meet the public health goals outlined by the HHS Healthy People 2020initiative, such as increasing the number of infants who are breastfed, through various awareness and outreach efforts.
+The Institute also supports efforts to meet the public health goals outlined by the U.S. Department of Health and Human Services(HHS) Healthy People 2020 initiative, such as increasing the number of infants who are breastfed, through various awareness and outreach efforts.
 For more information on the Healthy People 2020 goals for breastfeeding, visit http://www.healthypeople.gov/2020/topics-objectives/topic/maternal-infant-and-child-health/objectives.